WallStreetMojo

 • The continuous issuance of offshore renminbi bonds by the ministry of finance has established a benchmark yield curve called dim sum bonds to measure its performance.

-• Due to the absence of restrictions on the type of issuers in the dim sum bond market, the issuer profile is quite diverse, ranging from small issuers to multinationals company.
+• Due to the absence of restrictions on the type of issuers in the dim sum bond market, the issuer profile is quite diverse, ranging from small issuers to multinationals companies.
 Non-bank financial companies and real estate developers are also active issuers in offshore renminbi bond markets.
-Developers often take the support of the dim sum bond market when liquidity dries up in the onshore markets.
+Developers often take the support of the dim sum bond index when liquidity dries up in the onshore markets.
 Hong Kong developers often use these funds to finance their construction projects in the on-shore market.

 • The demand for this bond mostly includes the need for foreign companies to support business in the onshore market and from firms to support outward direct investment.
 This market has played an important role in price discovery and acting as an intermediary for renminbi funds between onshore and offshore markets.

-• Large multinationals such as McDonald’s, Unilever participated as an issuer in dim sum bonds raising capital to fund their equipment, expanding, setting up production plants. due to strong credit quality and huge demand for renminbi bonds, the coupon rate is quite lower as compared to AAA bonds with a similar maturity.
+• Large multinationals such as McDonald’s, Unilever participated as an issuer in dim sum bonds raising capital to fund their equipment, expanding, setting up production plants.
+Due to strong credit quality and huge demand for renminbi bonds, the coupon rate is quite lower as compared to AAA bonds with a similar maturity.

 Disadvantages